310weber/voron_mods/pi_camera_mount/Readme.md

 #### This mount places a Raspberry Pi camera to the rear of the print bed, behind the X rail.
 It mounts to the bed rails and can be placed on either the left or right side.

 It is intended to be used with this [wide-angle pi camera](https://www.amazon.ca/Keyestudio-Camera-Fish-Eye-Wide-Angle-Raspberry/dp/B076MPL9P1).
-Note the ribon cable connector is on the front side of the camera - this mount will not work with cameras with the connector on the back side.
+Note the ribbon cable connector is on the front side of the camera - this mount will not work with cameras with the connector on the back side.

 ![Pi Camera Mount Location](https://user-images.githubusercontent.com/2540542/160621331-6861ce0f-6667-4c42-8b7c-c09d93536cdc.jpg)